 Hyperdontia: What Causes It and How Is It Treated?

 Unless you have suffered premature tooth loss, you should have 32 teeth by the time you reach adulthood.
-While missing teeth are a common oral health issue, you can also suffer from supernumerary teeth.
-This condition is known as hyperdontia.
-This condition affects patients of all ages, genders, and ethnicities.
+While missing teeth are a common oral health issue, you can also suffer from supernumerary or extra teeth.
+Known as hyperdontia, this condition affects patients of all ages, genders, and ethnicities.
 At Astoria Dental Group in Queens, NY, we can perform a tooth extraction to create space in your jaw if extra teeth are causing oral health issues.
 If your remaining teeth are crowded or cluttered as a result of your hyperdontia, Drs.
 Clifford Degel and Carmel Every-Degel can also provide Invisalign® treatment to help you achieve a straighter smile.

 Who Is at Risk?